Suva: Demographics

 Suva is a multiracial and multicultural city.
-Indigenous Fijians and Indo-Fijians, the two principal ethnic groups of Fiji, comprise the bulk of Suva's population, and the city is home to most of Fiji's ethnic minority populations, which include Rotumans, Lauans, Rambians, Caucasians (Europeans known as Kaivalagi), part-Europeans (of European and Fijian descent, known as “Kailoma") and Chinese, amongst others.
-The most widely spoken language is English, but Fijian, Hindustani, and other languages are also spoken by their respective communities.
+Indigenous Fijians and Indo-Fijians, the two principal ethnic groups of Fiji, comprise the bulk of Suva's population, and the city is home to most of Fiji's ethnic minority populations, which include Rotumans, Lauans, Rambians, Europeans (known as Kaivalagi), part-Europeans (of European and Fijian descent, known as “Kailoma") and Chinese, among others.
+The most widely spoken language is English, but Fijian, Fiji Hindi, and other languages are also spoken by their respective communities.

 Suva's inhabitants are representative of all the major indigenous Pacific groups: it is sometimes referred to as the “New York of the Pacific".
-The city has a reputation as a major economic centre in the region and is the site of University of the South Pacific's main campus: This has led to an influx of Pacific migrants, who study, work, and live in the city and its boroughs.
+The city has a reputation as a major economic centre in the region and is the site of University of the South Pacific's main campus.
+This has led to an influx of Pacific migrants, who study, work, and live in the city and its boroughs.

 Municipal government

 Suva has municipal status and, until 2009, was governed by a lord mayor and a 20-member city council.
 The Suva City Council was the municipal law-making body of the city of Suva, Fiji's capital.
 It consisted of 20 councillors, elected for three-year terms from four multi-member constituencies, called wards.
-Councillors were elected by residents, landowners, and representatives of corporations owning or occupying taxable property in Suva councillors in turn elect, from among their own members, a lord mayor and deputy lord mayor, who served one-year terms and were eligible for re-election.
+Councillors were elected by residents, landowners, and representatives of corporations owning or occupying taxable property in Suva, councillors in turn elect, from among their own members, a lord mayor and deputy lord mayor, who served one-year terms and were eligible for re-election.

 However, in 2009, the military-backed interim Fijian government dismissed all municipal government officials throughout Fiji and appointed special administrators to run the urban areas.
 As of 2015, elected municipal government had not been restored.
 The special administrator of Suva, along with nearby Nasinu, is Chandu Umaria, a former lord mayor of Suva.